harmonoid/harmonoid/CONTRIBUTING.md

-## 🎉 Contribute
+## Contribute

-😃 Thanks for deciding to contribute to the project.
+Thanks for deciding to contribute to the project.

-As of now, the project contains **OVER 10K LINES OF CODE**.
+[Provider](https://github.com/rrousselGit/provider) is used for the state management of the project.

-Recently, it is migrated to use [Provider](https://github.com/rrousselGit/provider) for its state management.
-At few, places `StatefulWidgets` are still present.
+The project supports sorting of music based on media metadata tags, playback from file explorer & native notifications etc.

-The project supports sorting of music based on media metadata tags & native playback directly from file explorer etc. The whole user interface strictly follows the material design guidelines.
+User interface of the project follows consistent design.

-Checkout [project structure](https://github.com/alexmercerind/harmonoid#-project) to get started.
-You may also join our [Discord Server](https://discord.gg/ZG7Pj9SREG).
+Checkout the project structure below to get started.
 New Flutter developers are also welcomed.

 The plan of project is to bring the best, cross platform music experience for all users.
 Fork the project today & add your features.
 We are actively looking for contributors.
 If you decide to contribute, add yourself to the about page of the app.

-## 🔎 Project
+## Project

 Glad you're interested in contributing to the project, here is the project structure for guiding you to this codebase.